ponnarasu-stackroute/sessions/README.md

 vw/vh - takes full view port at any point of time
 % - it depends on parent container. if a div has 100% then subsequent div or other elements can have 1-100%

-#### proxy settings from cognizant
+#### proxy settings from organisation
-npm config set proxy http://proxy.cognizant.com:6050 npm config set https-proxy http://proxy.cognizant.com:6050 npm config set strict-ssl false
+npm config set proxy http://xxxxxxproxy xx:6050
+npm config set https-proxy http://xxxproxyxxx:6050 npm config set strict-ssl false
 npm config set registry http://registry.npmjs.org/